minimo6caracteres/tyron/README.md

 </div>

 ## What tyron could be:
 - As a service: An open-source app to manage your data when shopping online, securely and privately.
-Based on an eCommerce network where you own your data, so you could buy and sell products and services - and sell your data if you want to.
+Based on an eCommerce blockchain network where you own your data, so you could buy and sell products and services - and sell your data if you want to.
 - As an organization: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.

 > Does it worry you how companies use your data?